evgueni-ovtchinnikov/raleigh/README.md

 * Can be applied to both standard eigenvalue problem for a real symmetric or Hermitian matrix A and generalized eigenvalue problems for matrix pencils A - &lambda; B or A B - &lambda; I with positive definite real symmetric or Hermitian B.
 * Can employ either of the two known convergence improvement techniques for large sparse problems: shift-and-invert and preconditioning.
 * Can also compute singular values and vectors, and is actually an efficient tool for Principal Component Analysis (PCA) of dense data of large size, owing to the high efficiency of matrix multiplications on modern multicore and GPU architectures.
-* The core solver allows user to specify the number of wanted eigenvalues
-	- on either margin of the spectrum (e.g. 5 on the left, 10 on the right)
-	- of largest magnitude
-	- on either side of a given real value
-	- nearest to a given real value
-* If the number of eigenvalues needed is not known in advance (as is normally the case with PCA), the computation will continue until user-specified stopping criteria are satisfied (e.g. PCA approximation to the data is satisfactory).
 * PCA capabilities include quick update of principal components after arrival of new data and incremental computation of principal components, dealing with one chunk of data at a time.
 * For sparse matrices of large size (~10<sup>5</sup> or larger), RALEIGH's `partial_hevp` eigensolver is much faster than `eigsh` from SciPy.
 The table below shows the computation times in seconds for computing the smallest eigenvalue of 3 matrices from DNVS group of Suitesparse Matrix Collection and the smallest buckling load factor of 4 buckling problems on Intel(R) Xeon(R) CPU E3-1220 v3 @ 3.10GHz (the links to matrices' repositories can be found in `sparse_evp.py` and `buckling_evp.py` in subfolder `raleigh/examples`).